 Take that puss off you before you get out of the car. [puss = sulky expression]

 Cnáimhseáil can even be heard in the Oireachtas (Irish parliament).
-Last year Jerry Buttimer, a Cork senator, said [PDF]: “If the Government really wants co-operation and bipartisanship, let us see it and stop the rhetoric and cnáimhseáil.”
+Last year Jerry Buttimer, a Cork senator, said [PDF]: ‘If the Government really wants co-operation and bipartisanship, let us see it and stop the rhetoric and cnáimhseáil.’
 More recently, there has been talk of a mysterious Knauv Shauling contributing to the inimitable satirical journal Speculative Grammarian.
 It seems that no context is too high or low for a spot of knawvshawling.

-Update 2: Here is the aforementioned Knauv Shauling, Assistant Chief Hibernolinguistic Paleocurmudgeon of Speculative Grammarian.
+Updates: In a post called Knawvshawling, the always interesting Language Hat adds his own linguistic observations.
+And here is the aforementioned Knauv Shauling, Assistant Chief Hibernolinguistic Paleocurmudgeon of Speculative Grammarian.

 * I’ve just noticed how accidentally apt is this arrangement of letters.